Intellectual Freedom Committee

 Ex-officio

-• Jessica Knoch (Liaison to CFLA-FCAB)
+• Emily Jaeger-McEnroe (Liaison to CFLA-FCAB)

 • Michael Rogowski (CFLA-FCAB Staff Member)